 - Consider using a humidifier if the air inside your home is very dry.

-- Protect your lips with lipstick or a lip balm that contains petroleum jelly or mineral oil.
+- Protect your lips with a lip balm that contains petroleum jelly or mineral oil.

 To make skin infection less likely: